wireapp/wire-server-deploy/offline/upgrading.md

 ## Artifacts provided in the deployment tarball.

-The following artifacts are provided:
+The following is a list of important artifacts which are provided:

  - `containers-adminhost/wire-server-deploy-*.tar`
    A container image containing ansible, helm, and other tools and their